Itching to get your kick on? Here’s a full breakdown of the best kickboards for swimming, including how to choose the perfect kickboard for you.

 And of course, a lot of swimmers will pull from the flags into the walls when doing kick, negating large chunks of their kick work.

-The kickboard, like any other piece of swimming equipment, should be used for a purpose and used strategically in your swim training.
+The kickboard, like any other type of swimming equipment, should be used for a purpose and used strategically in your swim training.

 The Bottom Line